Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

-In any case, these considerations introduce a \emph{dynamical} component to voting: after all voters adjusted their intentions, the information under which this adjustment was made is outdated; the new intents result in new information that could be shared, and itself result in new strategic adjustments of voters' intents, etc. Natural questions are thus whether there is some dynamical equilibrium, i.e. intents of all voters that are preserved when all shared publicly; whether such equilibrium is unique; what properties equilibriums have, in particular what candidate can be elected at equilibrium; and whether any other set of intent converges to an equilibrium after successive adjustments.
-The field of \emph{iterative voting} is the study of these question, under various modeling assumptions.
-One shall distinguish between \emph{synchronized} and \emph{asynchronous} iterative voting.
-In synchronized iterative voting, all voters are given the information at time $t$, and simultaneously adjust their intents to build the new situation at time $t+1$.\footnote{Note that what is important is not that the voters' intents change exactly at the same time, but that all voters have the opportunity to adjust their preferences before information is updated.} In asynchronous iterative voting, some voters adjust their intents given the available information, and information is updated before some other voters make their adjustments, etc.
+In any case, these considerations introduce a \emph{dynamical} component to voting: after all voters adjusted their intentions, the information under which this adjustment was made is outdated; the new intents result in new information that could be shared, and itself result in new strategic adjustments of voters' intents, etc. Given a model of voter's response to new information, one obtains a new set of equilibria, which we call \emph{dynamical equilibria}: situations when the intents of voters stay unchanged after the outcome they induce is broadcast.
+In this article, the single word \emph{equilibrium} will only be used to denote dynamical equilibria, never Nash equilibria.
+Natural questions are thus whether such dynamical equilibrium exist; whether such equilibrium is unique; what properties such equilibriums have, in particular which candidates can be elected at equilibrium; and which other sets of intents converge to an equilibrium after successive adjustments.
+The field of \emph{iterative voting} is the study of these questions, under various modeling assumptions.

-\paragraph*{Setting and motivation.} This article is about synchronized iterative voting, in the context of Approval Voting -- the voting system in which a ballot can contain the names of any subset of candidates, and the candidate whose name is present in the most ballots is elected.

-We shall exhibit examples showing the possibility of cycles with strong negative properties (in particular, non election of an existing Condorcet winner, or possible election of a candidate strongly rejected by a majority of the electorate).
-These new issues with the Approval Voting system complement in particular the examples provided in \cite{Sinopoli2006examples}.
-We also introduce a continuous-space model in which finer voter behavior can be encoded; the most stricking outcome is that simple behaviors restricted to sincere ballots can in some situation result in chaotic dynamics.\\

-Note that Approval Voting is especially interesting in this context because several sincere ballot coexist for each order of preference, so that there exist strategies that are both sincere, simple, and non-trivial (we discuss this in more detail below); but it is likely that bad cycles and chaotic dynamics exist in other voting systems.